-The Benefits of Starting Your Own Corporation
+The Benefits of Starting a Corporation or LLC

 - Liability: A corporation exists as a separate legal entity from your personal life.
 Any debts or lawsuits are incurred by the company, not the owner.
 Any business with potential for lawsuits should consult with a lawyer and consider incorporation.
-Incorporating will offer an added layer of protection but it is still advisable to obtain business liability insurance.
+Incorporating will offer an added layer of protection, but it is still advisable to obtain business liability insurance.